 Swab specimens should be collected with nasopharyngeal (NP) ultrafine or equivalent swabs.
 Dacron, polyester-tipped, or any other flocked swabs are acceptable alternatives.
 Calcium alginate swabs or swabs with wooden shafts are NOT acceptable due to test interference.
 Viral transport media and universal transport media (VTM/UTM) are the preferred collection systems for swabs.
 Media types that are equivalent to VTM/UTM are also acceptable.
 For alternative transport media, refer to the FDA’s guidance on specimen collection for SARS-CoV-2 molecular diagnostic testing.

 Yes, some multipathogen molecular assays can detect severe acute respiratory syndrome coronavirus 2 (SARS-CoV-2).
+For example, ARUP offers a multipathogen assay that detects and differentiates COVID-19, influenza A/B, and respiratory syncytial virus (RSV).
 Clinicians are advised to confirm which respiratory viruses are detected by an assay before ordering.
 The U.S. Food and Drug Administration (FDA) maintains a list of COVID-19 assays with Emergency Use Authorization (EUA).

 Children of all ages are at risk for COVID-19 infection, but there are relatively fewer cases of COVID-19 among children compared with adults.
 Children appear to present with more mild signs and symptoms than adults.
 Although severe disease is uncommon, children are still at risk of developing severe illness and complications from COVID-19.
 Early case studies and reports suggest that infants may be at a higher risk for severe illness from COVID-19 when compared with older children.